 - Wellness Program: The Future’s philosophy includes an overall Wellness approach, with group and individual treatment interventions focused on healthy mind and body, including a fitness center with a physical trainer at least two times per week, meal planning with a dietician, healthy gourmet cooking classes, psycho-educational groups, Spa amenities offering massage, yoga, acupuncture, and other adjunct treatments.

-- A Detailed Relapse Prevention Program: Each client completes an individualized written relapse prevention plan, teaching the behavioral, cognitive, emotional and motivational coping techniques to support long-term recovery, whether from addictions, disordered eating, or other problematic negative behavioral patterns.
+- A Detailed Relapse Prevention Program: Each client completes an individualized written relapse prevention plan, teaching the behavioral, cognitive, emotional and motivational coping techniques to support long-term recovery, whether from addictions, mental health, or other problematic negative behavioral patterns.

 - Life Satisfaction Program: Utilizing the Life Satisfaction Questionnaire © and Workbook©, the client evaluates their present level of satisfaction in 12 key areas, and then creates a Life Plan to increase their level of satisfaction over the next year and beyond.
 Through the use of personal assessment, values clarification, and experiential activities, the client is guided to create a meaningful and fulfilling lifestyle centered on a wellness approach that creates a balanced state of social, mental, emotional, and physical health.